jameslawler/notes/docs/portuguese/verbs/irregular/ouvir.md

 ## Writing Prompts

-1. Que música você ouve?
+1. Que música ouve?
 What music do you listen to?
-2. Você tem boa audição?
+2. Tem boa audição?
 Do you have good hearing?
-3. Você era um bom ouvinte na escola?
+3. Era um bom ouvinte na escola?
 Were you a good listener at school?